tableau/analytics-extensions-api/docs/ae_known_issues.md

 ### Tableau 20.1 HTTP content type headers have changed

 In Tableau 20.1 there is an issue with HTTP headers which sets the Content-Type as: application/x-www-form-urlencoded instead of application/json.
 This doesn't affect the actual data being sent, but may interfere with analytics extensions that explicitely expect a JSON content type.
 At present for any existing services that expect JSON, the workaround is the cast the incoming data as JSON.
-This issue should be corrected shortly.
+This issue is fixed in Tableau 20.2.

 ### Dummy /eval Call is Made When Authentication is Enabled in Tableau